howerj/bit-serial/readme.md

 and accumulator could be used to set the new value of the flag register whilst the accumulator is set to the flag register before modification.
+* A super minimal forth has been added (not mine) that targets the boot-sector for a DOS box.
+See [r8086.zip][].
+This could be used as a template for a minimal Forth for this CPU, it would need to be larger as the instruction set is more primitive and more would need to be implemented.

 For the assembler/simulator:
 - Read from a string not a file